eric-s-s/dice-tables/README.rst

 -------------------------------
 from version 1.0 to version 2.0
 -------------------------------

-"When you break the rules, break 'em good and hard" - Gytha Ogg
+.. _1.0_to_2.0:

 There are 3 large changes.
 They affect speed slightly for the worse in the microseconds range (small numbers of adds) and double the speed in the large adds range.

 - add_die, remove_die, all combines and remove now follow the signature add_die(die, times=1).
+  It takes care of inconsistencies in the API: all output was (events, times) and now input is the same.
-  it's better writing and allows for easily adding/removing one time without confusion.
-Since the changes are so drastic, one more couldn't hurt.
+  It allows for easily adding/removing one time without confusion.
+Since the other changes were so drastic, one more couldn't hurt.

 - all children of AdditiveEvents are immutable.
 This can have some interesting inheritance effects.
 See Inheritance_.